domseb/considered.design/_projects/2017-01-01-The-George-Institute.md

 Internally they also wanted this to be quick to build, and easily maintainable across each country that used it.
 We decided early on, that as much native UI should be used as possible, only using custom if we felt it would significantly further our goal.

-{% include modules/article_image.html url="/assets/projects/george/dca-flow.jpg" type="screen" %}
+{% include modules/article_image.html url="/assets/projects/george/dca-flow-b.jpg" type="screen" description="Project user flow.
+Full details obfuscated whilst project is under NDA" %}

 ## End results